LukeAFullard/SIVO_dev/examples/mysite/title_page/subpage/water/science/placeholder.md

-# Water Science
+# The Science of Our Water
-## What does the science say?

-Understanding our water quality requires comprehensive testing and scientific analysis.
-This helps us ensure the health of our waterways for future generations.
+Understanding the health of our rivers, lakes, and streams requires careful monitoring and scientific analysis.
+Tracking water quality and water use helps us protect these vital ecosystems for future generations.

+To manage our waterways effectively, the region is divided into specific geographic areas known as Freshwater Management Units (FMUs).

+**Find Your Local Waterway**
-Use the map on the right to discover which Freshwater Management Unit (FMU) you are in.
-Search your address in the top left of the graphic.
+Use the map on the right or search for your address in the search-bar above to discover which FMU you live in.

-Our 7 Management Zones:
+**Our 7 Management Zones:**
 *   Puketoi ki Tai
 *   Manawatū
 *   Rangitīkei-Turakina
 *   Waiopehu
 *   Kai Iwi
 *   Whangaehu
 *   Whanganui

-Click on any of the management zones to read a detailed scientific breakdown for that area!
+**Click on any of the management zones in the map to explore a breakdown for your area.**